carrierdown/m4l-midular/README.md

 ![SuperPitcher](https://raw.github.com/carrierdown/m4l-midular/master/screenshots/SuperPitcher.png)

 Unlike the MIDI pitch effect included in Live, SuperPitcher instantly pitches any held notes when the pitch parameter is adjusted.
 This opens up a lot of new possibilities - such as creating crude arpeggios by holding a note and turning the pitch knob back and forth, or setting a LFO to control this knob.
 SuperPitcher also includes a step modulator which can be used to modulate the pitch in a tempo-synced fashion.

+Copyright © 2014 Knut Andreas Ruud

+Midular is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Midular is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Midular.
+If not, see <http://www.gnu.org/licenses/>.